awsdocs/amazon-forecast-developer-guide/doc_source/howitworks-datasets-groups.md

 ### Dataset Schema<a name="howitworks-dataset-schema"></a>

 Each dataset requires a schema, a user\-provided JSON mapping of the fields in your training data\.
 This is where you list both the required and optional dimensions and features that you want to include in your dataset\.

+If your dataset includes a geolocation attribute, define the attribute within the schema with the attribute type `geolocation`\.
+For more information, see [Adding Geolocation information](weather.md#adding-geolocation)\.
+In order to apply the [Weather Index](weather.md), you must include a geolocation attribute in your target time series and any related time series datasets\.

 Some domains have optional dimensions that we recommend including\.
 Optional dimensions are listed in the descriptions of each domain later in this guide\.
 For an example, see [RETAIL Domain](retail-domain.md)\.
 All optional dimensions take the data type `string`\.